phatcher/Meerkat.NameParser/README.md

 ## Build the project
 * Windows: Run *build.cmd*

 The tooling should be automatically installed by paket/Fake.
-The default build with compile and test the project, but you can also invoke *build Pack* if you want a local nuget package
+The default build will compile and test the project, and also produce a nuget package

 ## Library License